M0rdhau/API_Adcash/README.md

 ## Pre-Setup

 Make sure ports 3001(for the API) and 27017(for the database) are free.\
-This project also requires [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/)
+This project also requires [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/).

 ## Setting up the project

-First, to install all the dependencies, run
+First, to install all the dependencies, run:

 `
 npm install